 This article provides some trimming tips for different Havanese haircuts styles along with suggestions for tools to make the task easier.

-How to Groom a Havanese Video
+A Video Showing How to Groom Havanese

 I think this YoTube video demonstrates how to groom a Havanese dog the right way as well as how to cut Havanese hair.
 Not only that it also shows how to do it with maximize comfort for you as well as the dog.